 Generally, if you miss a court appearance, the Judge will immediately issue a bench warrant for your arrest and your bail is forfeited.
 In other words, the total amount of the bail is taken by the court and will not be returned.

 In our scenario, if “Joe Friend” failed to show up because he over slept, the Judge would issue a bench warrant for Joe’s arrest and forfeit the bail that was posted by “Bill Bondsman.”
 Bill Bondsman will now come after you for the amount and may even take your car to pay for the $2,000 that was forfeited to the Court.

 How do I find someone that may have been arrested in Clark County, Las Vegas, Nevada?

 If you have a friend or loved one that may have been arrested here are some helpful links:

-For immediate 24/7 Bail Bonds service and bilingual agents contact Bail Bonds 4 Less
+For immediate 24/7 Bail Bonds service and bilingual agents, we recommend you contact Bail Bonds 4 Less

 For Inmate searches:

 As you can see, getting arrested can be complicated and scary.
-Let us help you through this daunting process.
-Contact us Immediately at 702-405-0001 and we can help you step-by-step from the arrest to the closing of your case.
+Let the lawyers at The Wright Law Group, P.C., help you through this daunting process.
+Contact us Immediately at 702-405-0001 and we can help you step-by-step from arrest to the closing of your case.